Mohib Ullah (footballer)

-Mohib Ullah Afridi (born 23 May 2005) is a Pakistani professional footballer who plays as a defender for Karachi United, which he captains, and the Pakistan national team.
+Mohib Ullah Afridi (born 23 May 2005) is a Pakistani professional footballer who plays as a defender for Bhutan Premier League club Paro and the Pakistan national team.

 Early life

-Mohib's family originates from Dara Adamkhel, in the Khyber Pakhtunkhwa province, where his father worked as a labourer.
-When his family moved to Karachi, he started playing football at a local club called Khyber Muslim in 2011.
-He later started training at Karachi United Football Academy while completing his matriculation from Baldia Town.
+Mohib's family originates from Dara Adamkhel in the Khyber Pakhtunkhwa province.
+He started playing football at Karachi based club Khyber Muslim in 2011.
+He later started training at Karachi United Football Academy.

 Club career

 Karachi United

 Mohib began his youth career with Karachi United in 2019.
-He made 12 appearances with the senior team and scored one goal in the 2021–22 season of the Pakistan Premier League, until the league was cancelled shortly after starting.
+He made 12 appearances with the senior team and scored one goal in the 2021–22 season of the Pakistan Premier League, until the league was cancelled.

 Loan to Aino FC

-In November 2024, Mohib joined Afghanistan Champions League club Aino Mina FC on a one-season loan deal.
+In November 2024, Mohib joined Aino Mina FC on a one-season loan for the 2024–25 Afghanistan Champions League.

+Loan to Aino FC

+In November 2025, Mohib was again loaned to Aino Mina FC for the 2025 Afghanistan Champions League season.

+Loan to Paro FC

+In April 2026, Mohib joined Bhutan Premier League club Paro FC.

 International career

 In October 2018, Mohib was called up to the Pakistan under-15 team for the 2018 SAFF U-15 Championship held in Nepal.
 He scored three goals in the tournament, including two against Nepal.
 Pakistan ended being the runners-up in the final against Bangladesh, where Mohib scored the equalizer in the 1–1 draw before his team lost in the penalty shootout.
 He also participated in the 2020 AFC U-16 Championship qualification in 2019 as captain.

-In September 2023, Mohib was called up for the 2024 AFC U-23 Asian Cup qualification where he made three appearances, as Pakistan exited the group, losing three games in the group.
+In September 2023, Mohib was called up for the 2024 AFC U-23 Asian Cup qualification where he made three appearances, as Pakistan exited the group.
 Mohib made his debut with Pakistan's senior squad in the second round of the 2026 FIFA World Cup qualification in a 6–1 home defeat against Tajikistan.

-Mohib was once again called up to the national side in August as Pakistan took on Afghanistan.
-The home leg was played in Jinnah Stadium, Islamabad where he started the match.
-The away match was played in Kuwait where he also started the match.